geoffreynyaga/ANGA-UTM/README.md

 - `One more thing...
 By default, the application is country-specific, and the default country is Kenya, but this constraint can be removed.`

-`If you log in the app, the map will awlays be bound to Kenyan borders.
+`If you log in the app, the map will always be bound to Kenyan borders.
 To cahnge this to another country, draw a box on Google maps/earth that covers the entire country of your choice.
-Then get the North East lattitude/longitude as well as South Eastern lat/long of the bounding box`
+Then get the North East lattitude/longitude as well as South Western lat/long of the bounding box`

 `An example for Kenya can be seen in the image below`